 Charities, Non-Profits, and other Third Sector Organisations are important elements of our civic society; operating in areas where the government (both Local and Central) have either under-served or are not trusted to operate.
 They are often funded through combinations of private or public grants and have legal protections excusing them from tax obligations.
 Due to their tendency to work with vulnerable and marginalised groups, and their financial status they are often required to be ‘Transparent and Accountable’ in both their work and spending.

-This thesis presents an ethnomethodologically-informed ethnographic account over three years of investigation embedded within a charitable organisation in Newcastle upon Tyne, and additional engagements with other charity sector actors.
-I outline how ‘Transparency and Accountability’ are accomplished in everyday work practice and chronicle a design process leading to the development of novel, inter-operable, accountability tools.
-These tools were trialled across two charities and discussed with key financial stakeholders to critically evaluate their efficacy and present further implications for designing for charity ‘Transparency and Accountability’.
+This thesis presents a workplace study account of over three years’ embedded research within a charitable organisation in North East England, with details of additional engagements with other charity sector actors.
+In the thesis, I outline how ‘Transparency and Accountability’ are accomplished in everyday work practice and I chronicle a design process leading to the development of novel, inter-operable, accountability tools within this setting.
+These tools were trialled across two charities and then discussed with key financial stakeholders to critically evaluate their efficacy.
+I then present further implications for designing for ‘Transparency and Accountability’ in charities.

 This thesis is dedicated to Andi, Carl, Dean, Lynne, Mick, Owen, Sonia, Sydney, and the young people of the West End of Newcastle upon Tyne.

 In loving memory of Mick, who did so much for so many and asked for so little in return.

 Deyr fé deyja frændr deyr sjálfr it sama en orðstírr deyr aldregi hveim er sér góðan getr

 Deyr fé deyja frændr deyr sjálfr it sama ek veit einn at aldri deyr dómr um dauðan hvern